 The busbars constitute the real “backbone” of every low voltage switchgear.
 The main busbar and branch busbars supply and distribute the energy.
+Creating busbars generally involves machining, bending and shaping which require a high degree of expertise to avoid weakening the bars or creating stray stresses.

 The same applies to connections between bars, whose quality depends on the sizes and conditions of the contact areas, and the pressure of this contact (number of screws and effectiveness of tightening).